sir-script/viergewinnt/README.md

-Michael Rainer & Matthias Prieth presents 4GEWINNT (Foursquare)
+4GEWINNT (Foursquare) by Michael Rainer & Matthias Prieth

 Our first NodeJS network implementation for the game Foursquare (deu.
 VierGewinnt).
 This game can only be played via Local Area Network and not over the internet.